-- · New York State classroom teaching certificate (Initial or Professional) - $\cdot \text{ A bachelor's degree or higher from an accredited institution (official transcripts documenting degree must be submitted)}.$ - · A minimum cumulative GPA of 3.0 or equivalent. - · Submission and review of official transcripts from ALL institutions attended. - · Completion of the application process, including a personal statement, two letters of recommendation, and, in some cases, an admission interview. - · Twelve (12) credits of study in a language other than English or equivalent.
+- · New York State classroom teaching certificate (Initial or Professional) - · A bachelor's degree or higher from an accredited institution (official transcripts documenting degree must be submitted). - · A minimum cumulative GPA of 3.0 or equivalent. - · Submission and review of official transcripts from ALL institutions attended. - Completion of the application process, including a personal statement, two letters of recommendation, and, in some cases, an admission interview. - Twelve (12) credits of study in a language other than English or equivalent.
 Missing credits can be taken after admissions.

+Course Title Credits

+Year 1

+Fall

+ED 556A CMA:Teaching Eng Language & Literacy to Culturally & Linguistically Diverse Students 3

+ED 755B Literacy Instruction & Technological Applications for a Diverse Population of Middle Grade Students 3

+ED 551 Foundations of Bilingual Education 3

+Credits 9

+Spring

+ED 650 Research/Theory in Developing Literacy 3

+EDG 605 General Assessment 3

+ED 556B CMA: Teaching Culturally & Linguistically Diverse Students across the Content Areas 3

+Credits 9

+Summer 1-1

+ED 557 Linguistics and Grammar for Language Teachers 3

+Credits 3

+Year 2

+Fall

-Fall 1 ED 556A CMA:Teaching Eng Language & Literacy to Culturally & Linguistically Diverse 3 ED 755B Students Literacy Instruction & Technological Applications for a Diverse Population of Middle Grade Students 3 ED 551 Foundations of Bilingual Education 3 Spring 1 ED 650 EDG 605 ED 556B Research/Theory in Developing Literacy General Assessment CMA: Teaching Culturally & Linguistically Diverse Students across the Content Areas 3 3 3 Summer 1-1 ED 557 Linguistics and Grammar for Language Teachers 3 Fall 2 ED 655A Early Literacy Development in Culturally and Linguistically Diverse Settings or 3 ED 757 Adolescent Content Literacies in Culturally & Linguistically Diverse Settings (Grades 9-12) 3 ED 690 Teacher as Researcher 3 ED 677 Literacy for Children with Special Needs 3
+ED 655A or ED 757 Early Literacy Development in Culturally and Linguistically Diverse Settings or Adolescent Content Literacies in Culturally & Linguistically Diverse Settings (Grades 9-12) 3

+ED 690 Teacher as Researcher 3